top of page

 Limitations:

-Radiation sterilization uses gamma rays, electron beams, or ultraviolet light to kill microorganisms.
-It is mostly used for disposable medical supplies and some instruments.
+Radiation sterilization uses gamma rays, electron beams, or ultraviolet light to eliminate microorganisms.
+It is primarily used for single-use disposable surgical instruments and pre-packaged sterile devices.

 Advantages: